 If the changes require updating the Android APK, make the appropriate changes to your Android project and the follow the updating instructions to get the new version into the Google Play Store.

-If the changes you wish to make affect an Apps Script your Android add-on calls with the Execution API, do the following:
+If the changes you wish to make affect an Apps Script your Android add-on calls with the Apps Script API, do the following:

 - Make the appropriate changes to the Apps Script project.

 - Test the changes throughly to ensure they work as intended for the Android add-on.